-A service that helps people shop for and enroll in affordable health insurance.
-The federal government operates the Marketplace, available at HealthCare.gov, for most states.
+A service that helps people shop for and enroll in health insurance.
+The federal government operates the Health Insurance Marketplace®, available at HealthCare.gov, for most states.
 Some states run their own Marketplaces.

 Small businesses can use the Small Business Health Options Program (SHOP) Marketplace to provide health insurance for their employees.

-When you apply for individual and family coverage through the Marketplace, you’ll provide income and household information.
+When you apply for individual and family coverage through the Health Insurance Marketplace®, you’ll provide income and household information.
 You’ll find out if you qualify for:

 On HealthCare.gov, you may be asked to select your state or enter your ZIP code.
 If you live in a state that runs its own Marketplace, we’ll send you to your state’s Marketplace website.